Structured Authority

 Each stage reinforces the next.
 If any step is unclear or unsupported, visibility becomes inconsistent.

-When your firm’s experience and capabilities are clearly structured and reinforced across related topics, discovery systems are far more likely to:
+When your firm’s experience and legal skill are clearly structured and reinforced across related topics, discovery systems are far more likely to:

 Why This Matters